 This means your components file couldn't be loaded correctly.
 This can be caused by:

 404 "Not Found");

-- File exists but is not served over HTTPS (error
+- File exists but isn't served over HTTPS (error

-- File exists and is served over HTTPS, but the certificate is not trusted (error
+- File exists and is served over HTTPS, but the certificate isn't trusted (error

 The latter happens if you're using a self-signed certificate that hasn't been validated by third-parties.
 In the Allow insecure localhost section we explain how to bypass this for development.

 In Google Chrome, you can easily find this information in the Developer Tools (Settings > More Tools > Developer Tools) under the Console and Network tabs, as seen in the images below.
 Error messages can vary from browser to browser.

 If the file loads correctly but you still don't see your component, be sure its tag name is correct.
 The application appends an unrecognized element to the document, but no error occurs.